Black robin: Breeding

 Black robins will generally start to breed at two years of age.
-The female robin will make the nest, and while she lays and incubates the eggs, the male will feed the female for a rest.
+The female robin will make the nest, and while she lays and incubates the eggs, the male will feed the female on the nest.

 Eggs are laid between early October and late December.
 A second clutch may be laid if the first is unsuccessful.
 The clutch size varies from one to three eggs, but two is typical.
 Eggs are creamy in colour with purple splotches.
 When the eggs are laid, the female will sit on them to keep them warm until they hatch, after about 18 days.
 Then both parents will help to feed the chicks.
 Young robins stay in the nest for about 23 days after hatching, but even after leaving the nest the parents will continue to feed them until they are about 65 days old.
 This period of parental care is longer than would normally be expected for a bird of this size.
 After leaving the nest, chicks often spend the first day or two on the ground learning to use their wings, and here they are exposed to predators.